 After you have had your fill of the overwhelming views from the peak, you will backtrack the trail, all downhill, descending 1500 vertical feet back to May Lake.
 The evening will consist of a relaxing and restorative yoga session followed by dinner and sunset.

 On the third day, you will wake up to sunrise over May Lake.
 This will be followed by one more yoga session, breakfast with hot beverages, and hike back to the trail head.

-Other: The May Lake Yosemite trip combines high alpine lakes and scenery, a chance to summit a major and easy peak in Yosemite, and views into the Yosemite High Country from an awesome perch above your campsite at May Lake.
+The May Lake Yoga trip combines high alpine lakes and scenery, a chance to summit a major peak in Yosemite, and views into the Yosemite High Country from an awesome perch above your campsite at May Lake.

 All trips are subject to Lasting Adventures obtaining the necessary wilderness permits.
 Although our success rate is 98%, should we not obtain the exact trail-head, a trip of equal quality will be obtained.
 Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 You will be kept in contact throughout this process.

 Lasting Adventures runs traditional backpacking trips.
 Traditional backpacking is done without the use of porters, stock, or other assistance.
 You will be expected to carry all of your own personal gear and a share of the group gear and food in a backpack for the duration of this trip.
 The weight can be expected to be 30-50 lbs and no more than the recommended ⅓ of your body weight.

 As needed, it is recommended that participants discuss their ability to conduct a backpacking trip with their doctor, including (but not limited to) the ability to carry heavy loads over long distances and strenuous and uneven terrain.
 Levels of difficulty listed on our web site are relative and in no way an objective declaration of difficulty, and a regular physical exercise program is recommended prior to going on your adventure.